Mimic saves over $3,000,000

-After conducting a failure modes analysis (FMEA) James Fisher Mimic (JFM) designed and created a turbocharger monitoring unit (TCM).
+After conducting a failure modes and effects analysis (FMEA) James Fisher Mimic (JFM) designed and created a turbocharger monitoring unit (TCM).

-The units correctly identified the early onset of failure on 6 occasions during the first year in use.
-In the second and third years they identified a further 8 failures.
+- The units correctly identified the early onset of failure on six occasions within the first 12 months of operation.
+In following years, a further eight failures were prevented.

 - No failures, other than two due to foreign object damage went unreported and the success of the system resulted in an estimated savings in excess of $3,000,000.